beejjorgensen/bgnet0/src/bgnet0_part_1000_endianness.md

 There's a name for putting the bytes backward like this.
 We say such representations are _little endian_.

-This mean the "little end" of the number (the "ones" byte, if I can call it that) comes at the front end.
+This means the "little end" of the number (the "ones" byte, if I can call it that) comes at the front end.

 The more-normal, more-forward way to write it (like we did at first,